 Exhibits and Displays

 Deck the Halls, Designer Trees, and Vignettes, and Gingerbread Village are the three main exhibition areas.
 Imaginative wreaths — think seashells and alligators — and small tabletop trees are on view in the Deck the Halls area.
-Unique holiday trees and holiday scenes are offered in the Designer Tree and Vignette area.
+Orlando has unique holiday trees and holiday scenes are offered in the Designer Tree and Vignette area.
 One entire section of the museum is given over to the aroma of gingerbread, where local culinary artists exhibit their talents designing elaborate gingerbread houses, which can be purchased.
 Past creations have included a Swiss chalet with a roof made of colorful Necco candies and a Candy Land board game house.

-Guests can purchase holiday gifts and decorative accessories at the Holiday Boutique.
+Florida guests can purchase holiday gifts and decorative accessories at the Holiday Boutique.
 Daily entertainment features a wide array of talent and holiday spirit, ranging from choir performances, dance groups, and caroling.